Ringerike Line: Route

 The Norwegian National Rail Administration has proposed a number of upgrades to the Bergen Line that would allow total travel time between the termini to reduce to four and a half hours.
 The Ringerike Line is seen as the hallmark of this attempt, that was first launched by the director of NSB in 1954; sixty years later travel time remains at six and a half hours.
 The project was in 2007 estimated to cost NOK 7 billion, of which NOK 4 billion would be for the line.
 As of 2018 the project including a parallel motorway is estimated to cost NOK 26 billion This includes a train speed raised to 250 km/h and a 23 km long railway tunnel, and a permitted road speed raised to 110 km/h.

 Prior to 1989 there were four local trains in each direction from Oslo to Hønefoss; followed by one rush hour service each, but this single service has since been terminated; mainly due to quicker travel times by coaches.
 The Ringerike Line would allow the Oslo Commuter Rail once again to serve Ringerike; other places served usually have one hourly service, with additional services in rush hour.
 Reducing travel time from Hønefoss to Oslo to 30 minutes would probably cause larger population growth in Ringerike.

+A problem is that the train traffic in the Oslo Tunnel between Skøyen and Oslo is already at maximum capacity, and there is not room for the trains on the Ringerike Line.
+A new tunnel at that place is suggested, but it would be expensive and make the cost for the Ringerike Line and its needed additions be more unfeasible.